Classical simulation of non-Gaussian bosonic circuits: Introduction

 For GKP- and cat-codes (and more generally when dealing with infinite-dimensional Hilbert spaces), perhaps the most widely used approach to numerical simulation (see e.g.,~\cite{performancestructurebosonic}) is to project onto a finite-dimensional Hilbert space (and subsequently do, e.g., state vector simulation).
 Concretely, e.g., in the work~\cite{performancestructurebosonic}, this is done by replacing GKP- and cat-states by finite Fock state superpositions~$\sum_{n=0}^{N_{\max }} c_n|n\rangle$ (with~$N_{\max }$ as large as manageable).
 While this is sufficient for the analysis of single-mode bosonic codes, it is desirable to find better approaches that may be more scalable.
 In this context, the consideration of number (Fock) states also does not appear to be ideal as these have non-trivial dynamics under Gaussian operations.
-In fact, GKP- and cat-states have an important commonality that should be exploited: These are all states that are superpositions of (well-understood) Gaussian states.
-Motivated by this, we refine our goal and ask: can the set of initial states to a Gaussian quantum circuit be extended in a different direction beyond Gaussian states, namely superpositions of Gaussian states, while maintaining efficient (strong) simulability?
+An alternative approach proposed in Ref.~\cite{Marshall:23} considers Gaussian unitary evolution and Fock basis measurements applied to non-Gaussian states decomposed into a superposition of coherent states, defining a notion called coherent state rank.
+These algorithms are shown to be more efficient than algorithms considering Fock state superpositions.